 On the other hand Laura simply laced up, took a picture, and influenced you and six others to buy a pair of shoes.

 Laura is someone we identify as a peer influencer.
 We previously explained that peer influencers are made up of our friends and neighbors.
+You might know them as micro-influencers.
 We want what they have because we trust their judgement.
 And they are accessible.

 Filling a void